AndyObtiva/glimmer-dsl-swt/README.md

 ### Scaffolding

-Glimmer borrows from Rails the idea of Scaffolding, that is generating a structure for your app files that helps you get started just like true buildinThis g scaffolding helps construction workers, civil engineers, and architects.
+Glimmer borrows from Rails the idea of Scaffolding, that is generating a structure for your app files that helps you get started just like true building scaffolding helps construction workers, civil engineers, and architects.

 Glimmer scaffolding goes beyond just scaffolding the app files that Rails does.
 It also packages it and launches it, getting you to a running and delivered state of an advanced "Hello, World!"
 Glimmer application right off the bat.